viscom-ulm/Net2Vis/README.md

 1. Clone this Repo

 For starting up the server, the following steps are needed:
-1. Install Flask
+1. Install Flask for the server functionality using: `pip3 install flask`
+2. Install Cairosvg for conversion of svg images into pdfs with: `pip3 install cairosvg`
-2. Within the 'backend' folder, issue python3 server.py
+3. Within the 'backend' folder, issue python3 server.py

 The frontend is a react application that can be started as follows:
 1. cd into the 'netviz' folder